 Never Buy Shares at High Prices

-In order to pay the fair price for a stock, you should first know it’s intrinsic value.
+In order to pay the fair price for a stock, you should in the first place know it’s intrinsic value.

 Never Trade in Stocks